 01 of 15

-Iris folding is done by arranging and layering strips of paper or fabric in a spiraled pattern that resembles the iris of a camera lens--that's how this craft got its name.
-You can use this craft technique to create cards and embellishments for scrapbook pages, the finished iris folded project could simply be framed and hung.
+Iris folding is done by arranging and layering strips of paper or fabric in a spiraled pattern that resembles the iris of a camera lens–that's how this craft got its name.
+You can use this craft technique to create cards and embellishments for scrapbook pages, or the finished project could simply be framed and hung.

 While the finished product looks complicated, iris folding is actually pretty easy and even a little addicting.
-The most confusing part is following the numbered patterns I... found everywhere, so I created color-coded iris folding patterns for you to follow.
+The most confusing part is following the numbered patterns... typically used, so we created color-coded iris folding patterns for you to follow instead.
 Once you understand the basics of iris folding, you can create your own patterns and easily follow any numbered patterns you find.

 Download my free iris folding patterns and try your hand at this craft.
 I dare you to make just one!Continue to 2 of 15 below.

 Once you get more comfortable with iris folding, you can experiment with different supplies and designs.
 We will be using the bare essentials to make our simple heart design, except for the Cricut.
 These supplies are listed in the order you will use them.

 - Plain Paper - Used to print out the iris folding templates shared in the next step.

 - Cardstock - This will be used to cut your design window.

 - Cricut Personal Electronic Cutter - This is optional, but the Cricut was perfect for cutting out... the heart and several other shapes.
 You can also use scissors.

 - Colorful, Decorative Paper or Fabric - cut into strips and used to make the spiral design.
 The number of different colors/designs needed will depend on the template you choose.